-- You’ll start Stage 1 with a 60-credit introductory module with a focus on health science.
-You’ll follow this with a further 60-credit introductory module, either with a focus on psychology or a focus on natural sciences.
+- You’ll start Stage 1 with a 60-credit introductory health sciences module.
+You’ll follow this with a further 60-credit human biology, psychology or broad science module.

-- Next, in Stage 2, you’ll study three 30-credit health science modules plus a 30-credit online module designed to develop your practical science skills.
+- Next, in Stage 2, you’ll study two 30-credit health science modules plus a 60-credit online module designed to develop your practical science skills.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Diploma of Higher Education in Health Sciences uses a variety of study materials and has the following elements:

 - studying online – some modules have a mixture of printed and online material, and others are entirely online

 - face-to-face tutorials and day schools and online tutorials

 - working in a group with other students

 - undertaking practical work or using an online laboratory

 - using mathematical and scientific expressions, notations and associated techniques

 - finding external/third party material online